parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 ### Countering the Heuristic

-In all the above, and more, observations, subjects confused ease of recollection with actual frequency or lilelihood, and moreover were quite confident that their judgment was accurate.
 Lifelong experience has taught us that, in general, instances of large classes are recalled better and faster than instances of less frequent classes.
 So this heuristic serves a useful purpose.
 However, in technology, we often encounter situations that are novel to us or where we simply have not been exposed to the various classes equally.
 To make objectively good decisions, we need to suspend this heuristic.
-This heuristic is subtly different from Representativeness: it does not use *similarity* of an instance to a class, but only examines at the relative frequency of classes.

 When making technology decisions of the form:
 * What is the probability of outcome *A* happening (or not happening)?